As someone who writes about music, my relationship with it is steeped in paradox.

 The pressures that come along with essentially commoditizing the human spirit are uniquely intense and taxing, and they're only compounded by a media landscape that analyzes music more intensely than any other artistic medium.

-Hip-hop, more than almost any other popular genre, is especially subjected to moral inquisition in the pursuit of keeping the constantly waning attention span of our internet piqued, as artists are perpetually being prodded to justify their art in ways that would be unfamiliar to a film director or sculptor.
+Hip-hop, more than almost any other popular genre, is subjected to a moral inquisition in the pursuit of keeping the constantly waning attention span of our internet piqued, as artists are perpetually being prodded to justify their art in ways that would be unfamiliar to a film director or sculptor.
 Coverage of music in the media is a vicious cycle that keeps content producers like myself and the rest of the DJBooth squad trapped in a purgatory between whetting the appetite of readers enough to keep making a living, and treading carefully atop an art form we’ve dedicated our lives to studying.

 All of these factors come together to form a Voltron of undue pressure that then gets hefted onto the backs of artists while label and streaming service executives swim in pools of money, Scrooge McDuck-style.